neishm/fstd2nc/README.md

   --subgrid-axis        For data on supergrids, split the subgrids along a
                         "subgrid" axis.
 The default is to leave the subgrids stacked together as they are in the RPN file.
-  --keep-LA-LO          Include LA and LO records, even if they appear to be
-                        redundant.
   --no-adjust-rlon      For rotated grids, do NOT adjust rlon coordinate to
                         keep the range in -180..180.
 Allow the rlon value to be whatever librmn says it should be.